 Researchers and clinicians who are also reporters and who are attending the congress to present research or for continuing medical education (CME) may receive media credentials if they qualify (see above), but also must pay for regular registration.

-Attendance at a session of the Post-Graduate Congress Course Program (held Thursday), can be arranged in advance with permission from the faculty.
+Attendance at a session of the Postgraduate Course Program can be arranged in advance with permission from the faculty.